Interactive and Hybrid Imitation Learning: Provably Beating Behavior Cloning: Proof for Theorem

-In the following, we show that an insufficient number of expert trajectories leads to small $\mathbf{E}_{\text{annotated}}'$ and poor coverage on states in $\mathbf{E'}$.
-This, in turn, causes the BC-learned policy to frequently fail to recover and get trapped in the absorbing bad state $\mathbf{b}'$, incurring a large suboptimality compared to the expert.
+In the following, we show that an insufficient number of expert trajectories leads to small $|\mathbf{E}_{\mathrm{annotated}}'|$ i.e., poor coverage on $\mathbf{E'}$.
+This, in turn, causes policy $\tilde{\pi}$ to frequently fail to recover and get trapped in the absorbing bad state $\mathbf{b}'$, incurring a large suboptimality compared to the expert.